cyface-de/data-collector/README.md

 A program which provides the ability to collect data, as e.g. sent by the Cyface SDKs.

-The following sections start with an explanation on how to set up all the required certificates.
+The following sections explain how to run the Data Collector It starts with an explanation on how to set up all the required certificates.
 This is a necessary prerequisite for all the following steps.
 So **DO NOT** skip it.

+Thereafter follows an explanation on how to run the Data Collector using either Docker or an IDE like IntelliJ or Eclipse.

 ### Certificates
+The Cyface Data Collector authentication mechanism uses JSON Web Tokens (JWT).
+This mechanism requires asynchronous keys.

-The Cyface Data Collector provides keys you may use for testing and during development.
+Keys you may use for testing and during development are provided.
 Those keys are located in `src/test/resources`.
 To use them outside of Unit tests you need to copy them to an appropriate location.
 **ATTENTION: DO NOT USE THOSE KEYS IN A PRODUCTION ENVIRONMENT.**